ipkpjersi/ArigatouAnimeTracker/DUPLICATES.md

 # How to find duplicates

-We have some commands to find possible duplicate anime entries, it is: `php artisan app:check-anime-duplicates` and it generates 3 CSV files you can look through to find any possible duplicate anime entries.
+We have a command to find possible duplicate anime entries, it is: `php artisan app:check-anime-duplicates` and it generates 3 CSV files you can look through to find any possible duplicate anime entries.